-We now have our second look at the updated version of Toyota’s Land Cruiser, which in its current ‘200 Series’ form has been on the market since the 2008 model year.
+We now have our third look at the updated version of Toyota’s Land Cruiser, which in its current ‘200 Series’ form has been on the market since the 2008 model year.
 We’ll have to wait several more years until an all-new Land Cruiser is launched but in the meantime it looks like the hardy off-roader will receive some substantial visual updates.

-The latest leaked images, posted once again to the Instagram account of hamad1two3, are likely to be official shots of the updated Land Cruiser, which we’ll be seeing introduced for the 2016 model year.
+Earlier leaks from the Instagram account of hamad1two3, are likely to be official shots of the updated Land Cruiser, which we’ll be seeing introduced for the 2016 model year.
 The current-generation Land Cruiser’s last update was for the 2013 model year.

 It appears the vehicle is set to receive revised lights at both ends as well as some new bumpers and a splashing of chrome in the front grille.
 It also appears that the body panels have been massaged to give a boxier look.
 Finally, a new alloy wheel design has been added.